 Vitamin B12 also participates in a variety of cellular reactions to release energy from carbohydrates, fats and proteins.
 It’s one of eight B vitamins that help the body convert the food you eat into glucose, which gives you energy.

 Absorption of vitamin B12 from food occurs in a unique way.
-Vitamin B-12 is released from food by digestion, especially by stomach acid.
+Vitamin B12 is released from food by digestion, especially by stomach acid.
 The vitamin B12 binds with a special protein that is secreted by the mucous membrane of the stomach called the “intrinsic factor.”

 The resulting complex travels to the last section of the small intestine, called the ileum.
 Ileum cells then absorb vitamin B12.
 Absorption is very poor unless the “intrinsic factor” is present.